astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ### C) Open the Airflow UI

-To check out the Airflow UI of your local Airflow project, go to http://localhost:8080/ and log in with `admin` as both your Username and Password.
+To access the Airflow UI of your local Airflow project, go to http://localhost:8080/ and log in with `admin` as both your Username and Password.

-The example DAG in your directory should be populated in the Airflow UI on your local machine.

 ![Example DAG](https://assets2.astronomer.io/main/docs/getting-started/sample_dag.png)

+The example DAG in your directory should be populated in the **DAGs** tab of the Airflow UI.

 ## 7. Create an Airflow Deployment on Astronomer

-Now that we've made sure your DAGs run successfully when developing locally, you're ready to create an Airflow Deployment on Astronomer.
+Now that you've made sure your DAGs run successfully on your local machine, you're ready to create an Airflow Deployment on Astronomer.

 ### A) Create a new Deployment